How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Planning the ultimate road trip in the Southeast USA?
-Be sure to carve out at least one day in Savannah, Georgia.
-The leafy and historic city of Savannah is one of the South’s biggest surprises.
-Georgia’s second-biggest city is every bit as charming & hospitable as its nickname “The Hostess City of the South” implies.
+We’d recommend carving out at least one day in Savannah, Georgia.
+The leafy and historic city of Savannah was one of our biggest surprises while roaming through the South.
+And we discovered that Georgia’s second-biggest city is every bit as charming & hospitable as its nickname “The Hostess City of the South” implies.

-You’ll have no problem filling out your first 24 hours in Savannah.
-The difficulty lies more in knowing what to leave out.
-On this 1-day Savannah itinerary, you’ll spend much of your time roaming around the Savannah Historic District.
-The area sprawls several blocks south of the Savannah River.
-Along its cobblestone streets lie most of the city’s top attractions.
-You’ll stumble upon historic houses, beautiful city squares, and museums.
-You’ll also get to explore Savannah’s burgeoning culinary scene.
+On our 1-day Savannah itinerary, we’ll spend much of our time roaming around the city’s Historic District, sprawling several blocks south of the Savannah River.
+Along its cobblestone streets, we’ll find many of the city’s most interesting attractions for travelers.
+We’ll stumble upon historic houses, beautiful city squares, and museums, and get a chance to explore Savannah’s burgeoning culinary scene.

 Ready to figure out where to go in Savannah in one day?
-Get started with this complete 1-day Savannah trip plan.
+Get started with our complete 1-day trip plan!

-Where to go in Savannah in one day: A complete 1-day itinerary
+Our recommendations for where to go in Savannah in one day

 Enjoy a morning walk in Forsyth Park

-Looking for a quiet start to your one day in Savannah?
-Set your sights on Forsyth Park.
-The massive 30-acre park sits on the southern edge of Savannah’s Historic District.
+Looking for a quiet start to our day in Savannah?
+Let’s set our sights on Forsyth Park.
+The massive 30-acre park sits on the southern edge of Savannah’s Historic District

-Forsyth Park is the perfect introduction to green & leafy Savannah.
-The park’s walking paths meander through a weeping canopy of moss-covered oak trees flanked by wide-open fields.
+We think Forsyth Park is the perfect introduction to green and leafy Savannah.
+On our first visit to Savannah, we absolutely loved strolling along the park’s walking paths, meandering through a weeping canopy of moss-covered oak trees flanked by wide-open fields.

 Forsyth Park

-Besides the relaxing pathways, the most interesting feature at the park is its iconic fountain.
+Besides its relaxing pathways, the most interesting feature in Forsyth Park is its iconic fountain.
 Built in 1858, the glorious fountain resembles those at Place de la Concorde in Paris.
-It’s often ringed by artists and street performers looking to catch the eyes of locals & visitors.
+We often saw the fountain ringed by artists and street performers looking to catch the eyes of locals & visitors.

-Before heading into Forsyth Park, grab a coffee to go at The Sentient Bean.
-The popular local café offers a superb selection of fair-trade coffee to fuel your day.
+Before heading into Forsyth Park, let’s grab a coffee to go at The Sentient Bean (13 E Park Ave).
+We love the superb selection of fair-trade coffee to fuel your day at this popular local café.

 Explore around Lafayette Square

-From Forsyth Park, continue your first 24 hours in Savannah with a walk north along Bull Street.
-When you hit Madison, swing two blocks east.
-You’ll end up at Lafayette Square, one of the 22 historic squares on the 18th-century original city plan.
+From Forsyth Park, let’s continue our first 24 hours in Savannah with a walk north along Bull Street.
+When we hit Madison, we’ll swing two blocks east to land at Lafayette Square, one of the 22 historic squares on the 18th-century original city plan.

 Lafayette Square is famous for its glorious fountain and the historical buildings surrounding it.
-Next to the square, you’ll find the Cathedral Basilica of St. John the Baptist.
-It’s one of the city’s most beautiful churches.
-It’s worth a peek if you’ve got time on your 24-hour Savannah itinerary.
+Next to the square, we spotted the Cathedral Basilica of St. John the Baptist.
+In our opinion, it’s one of the city’s most beautiful churches—and we totally think that it’s worth a peek if you’ve got time on your 24-hour Savannah itinerary.

 Cathedral Basilica of St. John the Baptist

 Andrew Low House, a favorite stop on Savannah ghost tours, also sits on the western edge of the square.
-One of Savannah’s most popular museums, The 200-year-old house is reputed to be haunted.
-Even if the paranormal doesn’t interest you, Andrew Low House is worth checking out for its historical value.
+While planning our visit, we learned that this 200-year-old house, which is one of Savannah’s most popular museums, is reputed to be haunted.
+Even if the paranormal doesn’t interest you, we still think Andrew Low House is worth checking out for its historical value.

 Bookworms can also visit the Flannery O’Connor Childhood Home.
 The house sits on the southeastern tip of the square.
-Take a guided tour to learn more about the famed Southern Gothic American author.
+Take a guided tour of the Flannery O’Connor Childhood Home to learn more about the famed Southern Gothic American author.

 Walk through early American history at Colonial Park Cemetery

-Walk north of Lafayette Square along Abercorn Street.
-Within two blocks, you’ll land at Colonial Park Cemetery.
-Dating back to 1789, Colonial Park Cemetery is one of the city’s most important burial grounds.
+Now, let’s walk north of Lafayette Square along Abercorn Street.
+Within two blocks, we’ll land at Colonial Park Cemetery.
+Dating back to 1789, Colonial Park Cemetery is one of the city’s most important burial grounds, and, in our opinion, an interesting and relaxing place to ramble.

 Colonial Park Cemetery